Sent by D W

 Hello, thank you for taking the time to visit my page.

-I am Sally-Jo Asser, as your independent Travel Counsellor I will arrange all the necessary travel plans for you and your travelling companions, whether you are travelling as one, or a couple, group of friends, family and even extended family.
+I'm Sally-Jo, as your independent Travel Counsellor I'll arrange all the necessary travel plans for you and your travelling companions, whether you're travelling as one, a couple, group of friends, family or extended family.

-I am fortunate to have travelled to many places incorporating family package holidays, independent travel, visiting friends and family, working overseas, skiing, scuba diving and sailing.
-My travels have taken me to Europe, North America, Central America, Africa, Asia, Middle East, Caribbean but there are still so many more places to visit.
+I'm really fortunate to have travelled to many places incorporating family package holidays, adventure, independent travel, visiting friends and family, working overseas, skiing, scuba diving and sailing.
+My travels have taken me to Europe, North America, Central America, Africa, Asia, Middle East, Caribbean, and more recently Antarctica but there are still so many more places to visit.

 What matters to me is that I give you the best personal service, so that you will genuinely be happy to recommend me on to your friends and family.
-Be careful not to keep my business a secret though!
+Be mindful not to keep my business a secret though, your recommendation is my livelihood, that's a real incentive to get your holiday right for you.

-The beauty of being a Travel Counsellor is having the freedom and choice to spend my time really getting to know you and what you want from your travel experiences, to be able to share my experiences with you.
+I love being a Travel Counsellor.
+I love the freedom to spend my time really getting to know you and what you want from your travel experiences, to be able to share my experience, all with the aim to make your travel dreams a reality.

 Don’t delay, please do call (or email) me today, I really look forward to planning your holiday with you soon.